MEET LALENA

 From there, I began to explore and apply new ways of living and relating to myself.
 As I did, my body began to respond.
 I felt more connected, more aware, and more present in my life.
 This experience led me into a deeper engagement with the feminine, with the body, and with the natural rhythms that had previously felt distant.
 It was both confronting and revealing.
 I began to understand the patterns I had lived inside of and the ways in which they had shaped my relationship with myself and the world.

 This work unfolded over a number of years and became the foundation for how I now live.
 I trained in Sacred Sexual Awakening, Primal Therapeutic Experiential Astrology, and most recently Eco-Somatics.
-This orientation recognises the body as part of a wider living system, shaped through relationship with both people and the environment.

 Through this process, I came into a steadier relationship with my body and a clearer sense of myself.
 The need to constantly adapt began to soften.
 A different kind of grounding became available.